 Violence in Yemen has created the most severe humanitarian crisis in the world.

-As fighting and airstrikes continue, more than 22 million people are in desperate need of help.
+As fighting and airstrikes continue, 24 million people are in desperate need of help.

 The country is facing a triple-threat:

 First, the currency is out of control, making basic goods like food or medicine too expensive or hard to find.

 Second, unclean water and limited access for health workers have triggered a cholera outbreak with over a million cases and 2,500 deaths since April 2017.

 Finally, millions of people are on the verge of famine.
 Right now, women and children are already dying from malnutrition in Yemen and CARE fears the situation could grow far worse.